Here is my heart — how to make a love letter necklace

 A quick and simple alternative is using a pasta machine and a cake piping nozzle!
 Roll the clay through a pasta machine and cut out small circles using a round piping nozzle.This way you control both the thickness and size of a petal.
 And it’s super fast!

 I use Wilton No.7 round piping nozzle (4mm in diameter).
 All my flowers, regardless of the variety, are based on those 4mm circles.
 For a fleshy succulent, maybe take two of those circles for one petal; for a delicate rose like we are doing here, divide the circle in half and use a half circle as one petal.

-Making the roses
+- Step 2.2 Making the roses

 To fill in the heart shape, you will need to make 16-19 roses in total.
 Each rose should have 5 petals and each petal is 1/2 of “a circle”.
-By the way, the thickness of the clay is No.4 setting in my pasta machine.

 Now it’s finally the time to make the polymer clay rose.
 Flatten all the half circles to thin oval shapes (picture 6).
 Roll one petal like a jelly roll to form the rose center, and attach it to a piece of wire using liquid clay.
 Bake the rose centers for 20 minutes so they won’t get squashed by the petals added later on.
 When the centers are ready, rub some liquid clay on all sides, then arrange the rose petals step by step as shown in picture 9 (please remember: baked clay will not adhere to the raw clay without some bonding material such as liquid clay or bake&bond).
 When all the petals are in place, cut out the wire and they are ready to use.